mpv-player/mpv/DOCS/client-api-changes.rst

           work as expected, and now the behavior can be explicitly controlled with the "input-x11-keyboard" option.
 This is only a temporary measure until XEmbed is implemented and confirmed working.
+          Note: in 1.6, "input-x11-keyboard" was renamed to "input-vo-keyboard", although the old option name still works.
  1.4    - subtle change in X11 and "--wid" behavior
           (this change was added to 0.5.2, and broke some things, see #1090)
  --- mpv 0.5.0 is released ---